 Average CPM (Cost Per Thousand Impressions) is the average cost that an advertiser pays for a thousand ad impressions on LinkedIn.

-Average Frequency is a metric that indicates the average number of times each unique member account was exposed to an ad, split up by Campaigns.
+Average Frequency is a metric that indicates the average number of times each unique member account was exposed to an ad, split up by Ads.
 It is calculated by dividing the total number of impressions (or sends) by the reach, which is the estimated number of unique member accounts with at least one impression.
 This metric helps understand how often target audience is seeing their ads, aiding in the assessment of ad exposure and potential ad fatigue.